damianperera/deno-starter/README.md

 ### Deno
 To install Deno, follow the setup guide found [here](https://deno.land/#installation).
 ### Server
-Run the following in your terminal to start the server.
+Run the following command in your terminal to start the server.

 ```bash
 deno run --allow-net --allow-read server.ts